Special Announcement: Letter from NORD's CEO, Peter L. Saltonstall

 Signs & Symptoms

-Unevenly short arms and legs (short limbed dwarfism) are the most common features in McKusick type metaphyseal chondrodysplasia and are seen in around 100% of affected individuals.
-Increased inward curvature of the lower spine (lumbar lordosis) and increased side curvature of the rest of the spine (scoliosis) also cause shorter heights in affected individuals.
-Median height is estimated to be around 4 feet 3 inches in men and 4 feet 0 inches in women.
+Unevenly short arms and legs (short limbed dwarfism) are the most common features in McKusick type metaphyseal chondrodysplasia and are seen in almost all affected individuals.
+Increased inward curvature of the lower spine (lumbar lordosis) and increased side curvature of the rest of the spine (scoliosis) also cause a shorter height in affected individuals.
+Median height is estimated to be around 4 feet 3 inches in males and 4 feet 0 inches in females.
 In individuals with the more severe form, anauxetic dysplasia (AD), the median height is less than 2 feet 10 inches.

 Increased joint mobility (hypermobility) has been reported in 87% of affected individuals.
 The joints in the hands and feet are most commonly affected.
 However, increased joint mobility can also be present in the knees, which can lead to a bowlegged appearance (varus leg deformity) in around 77% of affected individuals.

-Fine, sparse, and silky hair (hypotrichosis) is seen in around 90% of individuals with McKusick type metaphyseal chondrodysplasia.
-In most individuals, the hair also tends to be blonde or light colored.
-About 15% of affected individuals have complete hair loss (alopecia), which includes the scalp, eyelashes, eyebrows, and body hair.
+Fine, sparse and silky hair (hypotrichosis) is seen in around 90% of individuals with McKusick type metaphyseal chondrodysplasia.
+In most people, the hair also tends to be blonde or light colored.
+About 15% of affected individuals have complete hair loss (alopecia) which includes the scalp, eyelashes, eyebrows and body hair.

-Decreased white blood cell production (lymphopenia) and decreased immune cell production lead to decreased immunity (immunodeficiency) in around 88% of affected individuals.
+Decreased white blood cell production (lymphopenia) leads to decreased immunity (immunodeficiency) in around 88% of affected individuals.
 Decreased immunity leads to an increased rate of infections in approximately 35-65% of affected individuals.
 Most infections occur during infancy or childhood, and ear and lung infections appear to be the most common.
 Also, chickenpox can be severe.

-In about 8% of individuals, their intestines have difficulty absorbing nutrients from food (intestinal malabsorption).
-Intestinal malabsorption presents as diarrhea, and decreased ability to gain weight (failure to thrive) in the newborn period.
+In about 8% of individuals, the intestines do not absorb nutrients from food properly (intestinal malabsorption).
+Intestinal malabsorption presents as diarrhea and decreased ability to gain weight (failure to thrive) in the newborn period.
 Most of the intestinal symptoms appear within the first two years of life.
-Also, some individuals have Hirschsprung’s disease, an absence of nerve cells in the intestine, which presents with constipation from birth.
+Some individuals have Hirschsprung’s disease, an absence of nerve cells in the intestine which causes constipation beginning at birth.

-Other features seen in McKusick type metaphyseal chondrodysplasia include decreased sperm production (spermatogenesis) and intellectual disability.
+Other features seen in McKusick type metaphyseal chondrodysplasia include decreased sperm production (spermatogenesis) and autoimmune diseases in which the immune system mistakenly attacks healthy cells, tissues and organs.

 • < Previous section